odkr/lpassh-add/README.rst

 wrapper around ``ssh-add`` and the `LastPass command line client
 <https://github.com/lastpass/lastpass-cli>`_.

 ``lpassh-add`` is but a short-ish shell script.
-(It's about 255 lines of code.)
 So you can easily check that it doesn't do anything funky.

 SYNOPSIS